 Welcome the animal thrill

 Lending a zest to life.

-I think it’s critical to continually push our limits.
+That living - real living - is about always pushing your limits.
 If you do, you will surprise yourself - the limits are almost always way further out than you think.
 If you push out, you will reach them, and in persevering expand them.
 If you don’t push out against them, the limits will slowly get tighter and tighter, until they finally suffocate you.